 I must own up here and say I have an obsessive personality.
 The people who say you can’t put more than 100% into an endeavour have never met me.
 Thankfully this obsession isn’t aimed at illegal stimulants or gambling, but rather at food and exercise, and has always been my way.
 I only ever put on weight when these two counter-balancing obsessions get out of sync.

 Over time I have learned to recognise the signals my body sends and do what is necessary to maintain my fitness level, and to a lesser degree my weight at a point with which I am happy.
-At some stage over the past few years I came to the realisation I lose appetite when I exercise so rather than stuffing my face at the end of the day when I get home from work, I walk up my local mountain and the hunger is gone.
+A number of years ago I came to the realisation that I lose appetite when I exercise so rather than stuffing my face at the end of the day when I get home from work, I walk up my local mountain and the hunger is gone.

-Is this just me or does exercise supress hunger in everyone?
-And what does this mean for me as a hiker?
+Is this just me or does exercise suppress hunger in everyone?
+And what does this mean as a hiker?

 Several studies completed in recent years have confirmed there is a correlation between exercise and appetite with cardiovascular exercise, more so than resistance exercise such as weight lifting, being shown to alter the release of two key hormones, ghrelin which stimulates appetite, and peptide that suppresses appetite (see the links below).

 While the science behind the effect doesn’t concern me too much, in practice this has a big impact for me particularly on very long or multi day hikes.
 Here is a practical example of the impact that appetite suppression has on me.
 You may not be affected in the same way but it’s worth considering for those longer hikes.